noInfoPath/noinfopath-kendo-ui/docs/noinfopath-kendo-ui.md

 runtime by the NoInfoPath Kendo UI DataSource wrapper.
 This allows Kendo's data aware widgets to work with NoInfoPath's data providers, like the IndexedDB, WebSql and HTTP implementations.

+  #### Schema Model

+  When the noKendoDataSource config contains a schema.model then loop through looking for fields that have a type and a parser property and set the parser propety to one of parse functions defined in the parsers collection.

+  #### config::filter

   The `filter` property requires special processing because it supports dynamic value binding from any injectable